harrycresswell/harry/content/updates/21-12-20-get-something-live.md

 Trying not to loose focus in the run up to Christmas, so today I set myself a simple goal – get something live on [practicalhugo.com](http://www.practicalhugo.com/) by the end of the day.

-It’s not much right now, but it’s something.

-My aim right now is to move fast with easy wins and make progress via iteration.
+It’s not much, but it’s something and I’m telling myself that’s all that matters – move fast with easy wins and make progress through iteration.

-I hoped to add a sign up form already, but I was working on it between meetings.
+I hoped to add a sign up form, but I was working on it between meetings.
 Then I went down a rabbit whole thinking about how to make the _leanest Hugo site possible_, as you so often do.

 Some very quick thoughts on this, before I switch off for th evening.